mom-ocean/MOM5/doc/web/user_guide.md

 ### Obtaining source code and data sets

-The FMS development team uses a local implementation of GForge to serve FMS software, located at .
-In order to obtain the source code and data sets, you must register as an FMS user on our software server.
-After submitting the registration form on the software server, you should receive an automatically generated confirmation email within a few minutes.
-Clicking on the link in the email confirms the creation of your account.

-After your account has been created, you should log in and request access to the MOM project.
-Once the project administrator grants you access, you will receive a second email notification.
-This email requires action on the part of the project administrator and thus may take longer to arrive.
-The email will contain a software access password along with instructions for obtaining the release package (a tar file).

-You may download the MOM tar file from .

-The data set and outputs for selected MOM test experiments are available via ftp.
-More details can be found in the `quickstart_guide.html`.
+The source code and test case data sets for MOM are hosted on [github](https://github.com/BreakawayLabs/mom).
+Follow [these instructions](http://www.mom-ocean.org/web/downloads) to download the code.

 ### Description of the data sets

 There are many datasets provided with the various MOM test cases.
-All datasets released with MOM are in NetCDF format, since this format is widely used in the community.
-A number of useful tools are available  here  that allow the user to perform some necessary operations (editting attributes, merging, etc.) on a NetCDF file.
+All datasets released with MOM are in [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) format, since this format is widely used in the community.
+A number of useful tools are available as part of the [NCO](http://nco.sourceforge.net/) suite that allow the user to perform some necessary operations (editting attributes, merging, etc.) on a NetCDF file.

 ## Setting up an experiment with MOM

 MOM is distributed with code used to generate model grids, initial conditions, and boundary conditions.
 Each step must be performed prior to running the ocean model.
-The steps used during this experimental setup stage are generally termed "preprocessing", and the code used for these purposes is under the /preprocessing directory in the MOM distribution.
+The steps used during this experimental setup stage are generally termed "preprocessing", and the code used for these purposes is under the `preprocessing/` directory in the MOM distribution.
 The purpose of this section of the User Guide is to outline this code and its usage.
 Further details of usage and algorithms can be found in the internal documentation within the various preprocessing code modules.

 ### General comments